 The Last of Us 2 release date: When is the game coming out?

 Initially TLoU2 was scheduled for release on Feb.
 21, 2020.
-However, Kotaku broke the news that the game has been delayed until “Spring 2020.”
-Soon after, Neil Druckman, the game’s director, has officially announced a new release date of May 29, 2020.
+However, Kotaku broke the news that the game had been delayed until “Spring 2020.”
+Soon after, Neil Druckman, the game’s director, officially announced a new release date of May 29, 2020.
+Naughty Dog said that the new delay will hopefully not be a long one, but after announcing the game was ready to ship, the new release date is now June 19 2020.

 The Last of Us 2 trailer